By Type (6)

-Standard Residential Lease Agreement – Standard term usually lasting 12 months but may be any specified amount of time.
+Standard Residential Lease Agreement – The standard term commonly lasts 12 months but may be any fixed time period.
+Download: PDF, MS Word, OpenDocument |

 Commercial Lease Agreement – Space that may be used for a business purpose and not for livable tenancies.

-Month to Month Lease Agreement – Known as a tenancy at will that may be terminated with at least 30 days’ notice by the landlord and 15 days by the tenant.
+Month-to-Month Lease Agreement – Known as a tenancy at will that may be terminated with at least 30 days’ notice by the landlord and 15 days by the tenant.

 Rent-to-Own Lease Agreement – Residential type with the added option of being able to purchase under terms agreed upon by the landlord and tenant.